thebkv/bkv/Genesis_01.md

 God creates the heavens and the earth.

-The earth begins without form and empty, covered in darkness, with waters everywhere.
+The earth is without form and empty.
+Darkness covers the deep, and waters fill all things.
 The Spirit of God moves upon the waters.

-God speaks light into being and separates the light from the darkness, calling the light Day and the darkness Night.
+**Day One:** God speaks light into being and separates the light from the darkness.
+He names the light Day and the darkness Night.

-God separates the waters above from the waters below, forming the firmament, which He calls Heaven.
+**Day Two:** God separates the waters above from the waters below and forms the firmament, which He calls Heaven.

-God gathers the waters below so that dry land appears.
+**Day Three:** God gathers the waters beneath the firmament so that dry land appears.
 He calls the dry land Earth and the gathered waters Seas.
-Vegetation grows upon the land.
+The earth brings forth vegetation—plants yielding seed and trees bearing fruit.

-God places lights in the firmament to rule the day and the night, and to mark seasons, days, and years.
+**Day Four:** God places lights in the firmament of heaven to rule the day and the night, to divide light from darkness, and to mark seasons, days, and years.

-God creates creatures of the sea and birds of the air, blessing them to multiply.
+**Day Five:** God creates living creatures in the waters and birds in the air, blessing them to multiply.

-God creates animals upon the land.

-Finally, God creates man in His own image, male and female, and gives them dominion over the earth.
+**Day Six:** God creates animals upon the land.
+Then God creates man in His own image, male and female, and gives them dominion over the earth.

 God sees all that He has made, and it is very good.